 Fishermen will purchase different types of maggots based on the time of year, water conditions, and type of fish for which they are fishing.
 When using maggots to feed aquarium fish, the primary consideration is the size of the maggot.

-- White Maggots (Spikes) - Ordinary white maggots, also called spikes, are the largest maggot sold, reaching three-quarters of an inch in size.
-They are the larvae of the Blue Bottle Fly.
+- White maggots (spikes): Ordinary white maggots, also called spikes, are the largest maggot sold, reaching 3/4-inch in size.
+They are the larvae of the blue bottle fly.

-- Squats – White in color, squats are the larvae of the common housefly and are the smallest maggot offered for sale.
+- Squats: Squats are the white-colored larvae of the common housefly and are the smallest maggot offered for sale.
 They are a great size for aquarium fish, but not as often found for sale as the large maggots.

-It is also possible to culture you own maggots.
-However, given the availability of maggots for sale, and the fact that they should only be used as supplemental food, I don’t recommend culturing them.
+It is also possible to culture your maggots.
+However, given the availability of maggots for sale, and the fact that they should only be used as supplemental food, it's best to not culture them.
 When purchasing maggots, they should be soft to the touch, as they age they get firmer.
-White maggots will have a dark spot – the larger this spot is, the younger the maggot is.
+White maggots will have a dark spot—the larger this spot is, the younger the maggot is.

 Maggots are larvae and will either die or, if fed, mature into flies in a relatively short time.
 This could be within just a few days or as long as two weeks, depending on the age of the maggot and the temperature they are kept at.
 Storing maggots in the refrigerator will extend the length of time before they mature.

 Most maggots are sold in a container of sawdust or maize flour to keep them dry.
 Their bedding should be changed every day or two to keep them healthy until used.
 Very small maggots are usually sold in damp sand.
 They will only keep for a few days and should be used as quickly as possible.
 If you find you have too many maggots to feed your fish before going bad, they may be fed to wild birds.